Support Groups in Caldwell, NJ

 In this group you will engage in various creative experiences designed to help you to connect with your emotions, reduce stress, and gain insight into yourself and your relationships.
 The focus is Self-Care and Self-Exploration.
 Led by experienced graduate interns and overseen by licensed professionals.
 Registration is open.

-Sunday Afternoons 1:30 to 3pm.
+Tuesday Evenings at a NEW TIME 5pm to 6pm.
 Registration is open. $20 per session.
 We honor the unique individual grief journey.
 This Group provides a supportive space where you can explore your emotions, share your story, and connect with others who understand what you're going through.
 We recognize that each person's path to healing is different, and we're here to support you every step of the way.
 If the per session fee is beyond your means, a sliding scale fee can be agreed upon.

-Sunday Afternoons 1:30 to 3pm.
+Tuesday Evenings at a NEW TIME 5pm to 6pm.
 Registration is open. $20 per session.
 We honor the unique individual grief journey.
 This Group provides a supportive space where you can explore your emotions, share your story, and connect with others who understand what you're going through.
 We recognize that each person's path to healing is different, and we're here to support you every step of the way.
 If the per session fee is beyond your means, a sliding scale fee can be agreed upon.

 Doesn't take insurance, but provides superbills for reimbursement and had sliding scale based on income